Flacosta18/Yacht-Dealer-DB/README.md

 1. Open MySQL Workbench or any MySQL client
 2. Run `sql/yacht_dealer_schema.sql`
-3. The script will:
-    Create the `blue_water_yachts` database
-    Build all 11 tables with constraints and foreign keys Insert sample data across all tables
-    Execute 6 analytical queries demonstrating real business use cases
+3. Once you run script it will create the `blue_water_yachts` database with all 11 tables with constraints and foreign keys it will also insert sample data across all tables and execute 6 analytical queries demonstrating real business use cases.